gamesbook/pyprototypr/docs/source/core_shapes.rst

 ~~~~~~~~~~
 `↑ <shape-index_>`_

-Rectangles can be drawn in a row-by-column layout to form a grid - for games
+Rectangles can be drawn in a row-by-column layout to form a grid.
+For games
 this is often used to delineate a track or other spaces in which playing pieces
 can be placed.